College football: Winona State earns first playoff berth since 2017

 Winona State's football team is headed to the Division II playoffs for the first time since 2017.

-When the bracket was revealed Sunday afternoon, the Warriors (8-3) earned the fifth seed in the Super Region Four section of the bracket and will hit the road for a first-round matchup against four-seed Bemidji State (9-2) this Saturday.
+When the bracket was revealed Sunday afternoon, the Warriors (8-3) earned the fifth seed in the Super Region Four section of the bracket and will hit the road for a first-round matchup against four-seed Bemidji State (9-2) this Saturday, with the kickoff time yet to be determined.

 The pair of NSIC rivals have already met up once in Bemidji so far this fall, with the Beavers winning a 34-24 game on Sept.
 17, the first WSU loss of the season and the start of a nine-game winning streak to close the season for BSU.